ihtfw/CSharp.Script/README.md

 # CSharp.Script
 Simple library, that helps compile and execute C# code in runtime.
-For compile is used CSharpCodeProvider so no C#6 and higher features.
-If you want C#6 and higher use [Microsoft.CodeAnalysis.CSharp.Scripting](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples)
+For compile is used [Microsoft.CodeAnalysis.CSharp](https://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp) pacakge so we can use up to C# 9.

 # Main idea
 All you have to do is to write methods, properties and fields, everything else will be done by framework.